-At the end of 2014, 2015 and 2016, the deposit at bank pledged as collateral amount were Baht 77.55 million, 99.34 million and 75.29 million or equivalent to 11.60 %, 13.18 % and 16.07 %, of the total assets.
-This captioned deposit was the mortgage for bank guarantee loan from 3 financial institutes and used for guarantee of bid bond, performance bond, retention bond, performance bond, advance payment bond and letter of guarantee for purchasing goods.
-The reduction of deposit at bank pledged as collateral in 2016 of Baht 24.05 million was due to the withdrawal of non-burden amount for repayment to the financial institutes' short-term loan.
+At the end of 2017, 2016 and 2015, the deposit at banks pledged as collateral amount were Baht 53.74 million, 75.29 million and 99.34 million, respectively or equivalent to 9.52 %, 16.07 % and 13.18 % of the total assets.
+This captioned deposit was the mortgage for bank guarantee loan from 2 financial institutes and used for guarantee of bid bond, performance bond, retention bond, advance payment bond, and letter of guarantee.
+The reduction of deposit at banks pledged as collateral in 2017 of Baht 21.55 million was due to the withdrawal of non-collateral deposit for repayment to the financial institutes' short-term loan.

-Investments in Associate
+Investments in Subsidiaries

-At the end of 2014.
-2015 and 2016, the investment in associates were Baht 2.79 million, 2.14 million and 0.00 million, respectively.
-These were the investment of 49.997 % in UAC Hydrotek Co., Ltd. co-invested with UAC Global Public Co., Ltd. (former name: Universal Adsorbent and Chemicals Public Co., Ltd.) in which the company's representative was nominated to be director.
+In 2017 and 2016, there was no the transaction of the investment in subsidiaries shown in the financial statement whereas Baht 2.14 million shown in 2015 that was the investment of 49.997 % in UAC Hydrotek Co., Ltd. co-invested with UAC Global Public Co., Ltd. (former name: Universal Adsorbent and Chemicals Public Co., Ltd.) in which the company's representative was nominated to be a director.
 The purpose of the investment is to jointly investment in fresh water supply project for consumption and industry to empower more potentiality and expand customer base.
-Presently, the project executed by UAC Hydrotek Co., Ltd. has been already completed with maturity of guarantee period.
-In June 2016, the Company has disposed all 49,997 ordinary shares of UAC Hydrotek Co., Ltd., which the Company was holding, at Baht 33.37 per share, aggregating to Baht 1,668,399.89 to UAC Global Public Co., Ltd. and the Company recognized the profit from the disposal of investment at Baht 0.02 million in the consolidated statement of comprehensive income recognized the loss form the disposal of investment at Baht 0.47 million in the separate statement of comprehensive income respectively.
+Presently, the project executed by UAC Hydrotek Co., Ltd. had been already completed with maturity of guarantee period.
+In June, 2016, the total of 49,997 ordinary shares held in UAC Hydrotek Co., Ltd. was sold at par value of Baht 33.37 to UAC Global Public Co., Ltd., totally Baht 1,668,399.89 and the amount of Baht 0.02 million was recognized as profit in the consolidated comprehensive income statement whereas Baht 0.47 million was recognized as loss in the separate comprehensive income statement.

-- Receivable Under the Concession Agreement
+Receivable Under the Concession Agreement